 During and at the end of the semester, CASA contacts the instructors of students who are on academic contract and requests that they provide feedback on the students' performance.
-Timely information on students' academic progress allows CASA to assist them in better achieving their academic goals for the semester.
+Timely information on students' academic progress enables CASA to assist them in better achieving their academic goals for the semester.
+At the end of a contract semester, CASA will determine if the student has satisfied the conditions of the contract and can return to good standing the following semester.